rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 Each task must have a unique name.
 Rename one by double-clicking it in the list.
 You can rename all of them, for example in your own language, if desired.

 The tasks are color-coded.
-Change the color by selecting the task, right-clicking, then selecting `Change color`.
-I'm not kidding that the task needs to be selected *before* right-clicking.
-Otherwise for some reason the task at the top of the list is modified.
-Anyway, you can change hue, saturation and brightness.
+Right-click to change color.
+You can change hue, saturation and brightness.
 A preview of your choices is provided on the dialog.

 To save the changes, click `OK`, `Cancel` otherwise.
 To start over with the task list, delete the file `task_list.json` in Housekeeper's Preferences directory.
 Note, in doing so you will also lose any customizations you did, such as duplicated tasks, colors, etc.